csvl/SEMA/SemaSCDG/README.md

 Binary parameters:
   n_args                  Number of symbolic arguments given to the binary (default : 0) loop_counter_concrete   TODO (default : 10240)
-  count_block_enable      TODO
-  sim_file                TODO
-  track_command           TODO
-  ioc_report              TODO
-  hooks_enable            TODO
-  entry_addr              Entry address of the binary
+  count_block_enable      Enable the count of visited blocks and instructions sim_file                Create SimFile track_command           TODO

 SCDG creation parameter:
   min_size             Minimum size required for a trace to be used in SCDG (default : 3)